microsoft/APSI/README.md

 #### Overview

-The receiver's side is handled mainly by a `apsi::receiver::Receiver` object, which operates on a few container objects: `apsi::receiver::Query`, `apsi::receiver::MatchRecord`, and `apsi::receiver::LabelData`.
+The receiver's side is mainly handled by the `apsi::receiver::Receiver` class.
-Communication with the sender is handled by objects of type derived from the abstract base class `apsi::network::Channel`.
+Communication with a sender is handled by objects of type derived from the abstract base class `apsi::network::Channel`, such as `apsi::network::ZMQReceiverChannel`, or `apsi::network::StreamChannel`.

 The `Receiver` class has a few important member functions:
 ```